 We are the only species that also has a third way of learning categories: (3) language.

-Language probably first evolved around 200,000 years ago from pointing, imitation, miming and other kinds of purposive gestural communication, none of which are language.
+Language probably first evolved at least 200,000 years ago from pointing, imitation, miming and other kinds of purposive gestural communication, none of which are language.

 Once gesture turned into language — a transformation I will discuss in a moment — it migrated, behaviorally and neurologically, to the much more efficient auditory/vocal medium of speech and hearing.